Adrian College was founded in 1859 by Asa Mahan, a pastor & scholar active in the antislavery and women’s rights movements.

 - Intellectual Engagement with a Variety of Religious and Social Questions

 There are several spiritual life groups on campus, and more are in the process of formation.
-These groups coordinate their ministries through one student-led Religious Life Council.
-The RLC plans many activities throughout the year.
+These groups coordinate their ministries through one student-led Spiritual Life Council.
+The SLC plans many activities throughout the year.
 The member groups are:

 - ALPHA (African American Leaders Promoting Higher Achievement)